Wall Street steadies following omicron slide; stocks rise

 Still, more Americans are vaccinated now, and the economy has shown resiliency, regaining speed after the summer slowdown.
 Zandi tweeted that “the most likely scenario is the economy will manage through each wave better than the one before it.’’

 Of course, the only way to know which scenario will ultimately occur is to wait to see it through.
-And that uncertainty in the meantime could lead to more up-and-down swings for the market.
+And that uncertainty in the meantime could lead to more up-and-down swings for the stock market, which has surged more than 24% this year and set a record as recently as Nov.
+18.

 “We’re just going to be in the dark for several weeks here,” LPL's Detrick said.